How to Make Cannabutter the Fast, Easy, and Delicious Way

 How to Make Weed Butter: Getting Started

-A couple of basic things to cover before we get into the actual process of making cannabis-infused butter.
+That said, here are a couple of basic things to cover before we get into the actual process of making cannabis-infused butter.

 Buy the Right Kind of Weed